opencredo/opa-single-message-transformer/README.md

 It is intended to be use with either a source or sink Kafka Connect component.

 When the bundle is configured using a filesystem path, it listens to the filesystem for changes.
 There can be a few seconds of delay.
-When the bundle is configured using a URI, it po
+When the bundle is configured using a URI, it polls that URI at an interval specified in the `pollBundleUriFrequencySeconds` configuration property.

 It interacts with OPA via the following library by Sangkeon Lee: https://github.com/sangkeon/java-opa-wasm